sixman9/sbtWrapperScalaTemplate/README.md

-# Basic Scala-with-SBT-wrapper Project and ScalaTest Support (*nix & Windows)
+# Basic Scala/SBT-wrapper Project, with ScalaTest Support (*nix & Windows)

-This is a template for a basic Scala/SBT **project able to download a, project-local, copy of the [SBT][SBT] runtime** itself*.
-The project also has an example and dependency references for [ScalaTest][ScalaTest] support, the latter within the 'build.sbt' project file.
+This is a template for a basic Scala/SBT **project able to download a, project-local, copy of the [SBT][SBT] AND [Scala][Scala-lang] runtimes**, themselves*.
+The project also has an example of, and dependency references for, [ScalaTest][ScalaTest] support (see 'build.sbt' project file for dependency management etc.).

 Grab this project if you want a template/skeleton directory structure for a new project that has the following, e.g.: